Wuling Rongguang: BAW Xiaohema

 The BAW Xiaohema (北汽制造 小河马) is another rebadged version of the Wuling EV50 produced by BAW.
 The Xiaohema or Little Hippo is codenamed BAW5030XXY6Z541BEV and is produced in Hebei.
 The exterior body is shared with the Wuling EV50 and the top speed is 90 km/h.

 Wuling Rongguang V

 A largely different vehicle which has a body style closer to a compact MPV.
 The Wuling Rongguang V is actually a rebadged Wuling Hongguang V.

 The Wuling Hongguang V which later rebadged into the Wuling Rongguang V.

+Wuling Rongguang Xinka (2018)

+The Wuling Rongguang Xinka (荣光 新卡) is a slightly larger pickup truck series that covers the 2.5 ton to 3.5 ton light-to-medium cargo load market demands.
+The Xinka name directly translates to New Truck, and the series is strictly only offered as a truck, sold alongside the regular Rongguang vans and trucks.
+The Wuling Rongguang Xinka is available as both a single cab and a crew cab, with standard and extended cargo bed available matched to standard or dually rear axle setups.
+The Rongguang Xinka series debuted in June 2018.